thehyve/fairspace/tools/rerun-keycloak-config/README.md

   `./rerun-keycloak-config.sh ../../.travis/ci-values.yaml workspace-ci workspace-ci`.
   By default, the workspace name is set to the release name.
 If you want to override it, run the script like this: `./rerun-keycloak-config.sh <valuesfile> <namespace> <releasename> <workspacename> <fullworkspacename>`.

+The default values for `workspace name` and `full workspace name` are defined in the [template helpers](https://github.com/fairspace/workspace/blob/dev/charts/workspace/templates/_helpers.tpl) file.
 - The last line of the script output contains instructions about how to monitor the progress of the job.
 It may take a couple of minutes for the keycloak configuration job to finish.